IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 #### Introduction

 Reactors can be found in chemical, biological and physical processes all around the environment.
-Reactors can be defined by as real or imaginary boundaries and closed and open, such as a lake or a section of a river respectively.
+Reactors can be defined by as real or imaginary boundaries and closed and open, such as a lake or a section of a river, respectively.

 There are different types of reactor models.
 The most common idealised models are the batch reactor model, completely mixed flow reactor (CMFR) model, flow with dispersion (FDR) model and plug flow reactor (PFR) model.
-The reactors can be
+Important parameters for the reactors are the mixing level and residence time, which affect the degree of process reaction that occurs.

 #### Objective
 The objective for this experiment was to create different set-up to curate experimental data to see the different characteristics of a reactor.
 The measured data is compared with a CMFR model as well as an advection dispersion model to see how the models align.
+The analysis of this data will help in designing a chlorine contact tank which should optimize the contact time between the chlorine and any pathogens in the water.

 #### Procedure
 The detailed procedure for the lab can be found [here](https://monroews.github.io/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.html#procedures)